 Visit The NEW Priory Park Play Area – Open NOW!

-Just a couple of minutes walk from The Splash a brand new expanded adventure playground is opening in Priory Park.
-The fun space will be made up of multiple areas suitable for different ages and includes hobbit houses, a daring robe bridge, a dizzying basket swing and a giant butterfly to befriend.
+Just a couple of minutes walk from The Splash a brand new expanded adventure playground has opened in Priory Park.
+The fun space is made up of multiple areas suitable for different ages and includes hobbit houses, a daring robe bridge, a dizzying basket swing and a giant butterfly to befriend.
 There is hours of outdoor fun and exercise to be had, even adults will tempted to join in.
 Let the little ones run riot on the eco-friendly structures while you shade under the mature trees, the sound of the nearby stream babbling in your ears.
 A visit to the playpark has never been this relaxing!

 Time to Refuel with Coffee, Cake or a Hearty Lunch